Alarep/Algorithms_3501_Perala-Iwata/ReadMe.md

 position for whoever is left over.

 ## Test Data
-This is a set of # different testing scenarios.
+This is a set of three different testing scenarios that cover the spread of three usual cases.
 Included is a short and easily assignable test case, a standard randomly chosen test case, and an unideal case where there are multiple matching preferences.
 > Short and easily assignable test data.
 ```
         // Programmers for hire